go-rel/rel/docs/crud.md

 #### **main.go**

 > An update using struct will cause all fields to be saved to database, regardless of whether it's been updated or not.
+Use `rel.Map` or `rel.Set` to update only specified fields.

 ```go
 // Update directly using struct.